Victim Personal Statements

 Although victims are entitled to make a VPS, they do not have to do so.
 Making a VPS is entirely optional and a victim can make more than one VPS.
 Where made, most VPS will be in addition to the usual witness statement.

-In addition, victims are also entitled to say whether they would like to read their VPS aloud or whether they would like it to be read aloud or played (where recorded) - see Chapter 2 Part A paragraph 1.12.
+In addition, victims are also entitled to say whether they would like to read their VPS aloud or whether they would like it to be read aloud by someone else (e.g. a family member or the prosecutor) or played (where recorded) - see Chapter 2 Part A paragraph 1.13.

 Guidance on the VPS was given by the Court of Appeal in R v Perkins; Bennett; Hall EWCA Crim 323, Crim L.R.
 533 and has been included in the amended Practice Direction issued in October 2013 (amended December 2013) by the Lord Chief Justice.
 The Practice Direction, which also reflects the provisions of the Victims' Code, is set out in the Criminal Procedure Directions: Sentencing (at F) and is reproduced at Annex A.